nitrogen-lang/nitrogen/docs/language.md

 Strings are made up of arbitrary bytes that may or may not represent a UTF-8 encoded string.
 There are two types of strings in Nitrogen, interpreted strings and raw strings.

-Interpreted strings are surrouned by double quotes and cannot contain any new lines (it can't span lines), but it can contain escape sequences:
+Interpreted strings are surrounded by double quotes and cannot contain any new lines (it can't span lines), but it can contain escape sequences:

 - \b - Backspace
 - \n - Newline